Modeling and Calibration of Supplier Selection Problem in Freight Agent-Based Simulations: Methodology

 \section{Methodology}

 In this section, we first begin with formulating a linear programming model to solve the supplier selection and commodity assignment problems jointly.
 Since commercial solvers struggle with computationally modeling this problem at the target area scales, we decompose the problem into two phases, addressing the supplier selection problem first, and solving the commodity assignment problem next. \cref{notations} provide definitions for sets, parameters, and variables used in this section.
+To facilitate readability, the model adheres to the following structural logic: Uppercase Roman letters denote parameters (e.g., $C_{sr}$), while Lowercase Roman letters denote variables (e.g., $x_{sro}$), with the exception of the weight parameter $w$.
+Superscripts are reserved strictly for modifiers defining specific subsets (e.g., $\mathcal{R}^\sigma$).
+Furthermore, subscripts consistently follow the flow of goods: \textit{Origin $\to$ Destination $\to$ Commodity}.
+For example, the triplet $(s,r,o)$ always refers to supplier $s$, receiver $r$, and commodity $o$, respectively.